FlamingLasrSwrd/flaminglasrswrd.github.io/about.md

 layout: page
 title: About
 permalink: /about/
+abstract: >
+  The following descriptions are good approximations of my character, but always with caveats and made to be as grandiose as possible.
 ---
-The following are good approximations of my character, but always with caveats and as grandiose as possible:<!--more-->

-## Titles
+# Titles
 In no particular order:
 - Pragmatist
 - Secular Humanist